UnnaturalTwilight/Chaos-DotFiles/elephant/DOCS.md

 #### Features

 - seamless menus
-- use dmenu's as submenus
+- create submenus
-- drag&drop files into other programs
-- copy file/path
+- define multiple actions per entry

 #### How to create a menu

 Default location for menu definitions is `~/.config/elephant/menus/`.
 Simply place a file in there, see examples below.

+#### Actions for submenus/dmenus

+Submenus/Dmenus will automatically get an action `open`.

 #### Examples